 Initiative Aim What We Did Outcome Cleanup and Waste Management To cultivate proper waste management practices.
 Nationwide Organised PCG's Be Green initiatives and waste management competition in collaboration with the Ministry of Education, local authorities and waste collectors in areas where we operate, including Klang Valley, Labuan, Gebeng, Gurun, Kertih, Bintulu and Sipitang.
 Additionally, an MoU was established between PCG and Cenviro for waste management and recycling initiatives in central regions such as Putrajaya, Kuala Lumpur and Selangor.
 Beach cleaning activities were conducted in collaboration with local NGO Geng Plastik Ija in Terengganu, with volunteers cleaning beaches in Pantai Rantau Abang, Dungun, Terengganu.
 Over 120 tonnes of recyclable waste collected from PCG's Be Green programme.
-International Jakarta, Indonesia Hosted a plogging activity where participants jogged while picking up litter, in conjunction with Jakarta's Car Free Day in collaboration with a local NGO, KamiBox.
+International Jakarta, Indonesia • Hosted a plogging activity where participants jogged while picking up litter, in conjunction with Jakarta's Car Free Day in collaboration with a local NGO, KamiBox.
 Over 100 attended the plogging activity, including members of the Malaysian Embassy, local partners, surrounding communities and students.
 Hosted an engaging and educational session with students from University of Indonesia, covering various topics including the Plastic, Sustainability and You Education module.
 We also provided 20 recycling bins around the campus to enable a culture of sustainability and 3R practices.
 Bangkok, Thailand Worked with over 80 students from Klong Song Kratiam School, Wat Lad Prao School and Satri Witthaya School to further clean up a section of the Lat Phrao Canal.
 This initiative was organised by PETRONAS subsidiary, PCM (Thailand) Co.
 Ltd and its partner, TerraCycle Thai Foundation.
 We also taught the students on the importance of recycling and instiled in them the values of sustainability.
 The activation in Thailand resulted in the removal of about 4,000 kilograms of ocean bound plastics from the canal.
+The activation in Thailand results about 4,000 kilograms of ocean bound plastics from the canal.